2022 FIBA Asia Champions Cup

 The 2022 FIBA Asia Champions Cup was a cancelled international basketball club tournament of FIBA Asia.
 The competition would have been the 29th season of the FIBA Asia Champions Cup, and cancelled for the third consecutive year due to the COVID-19 pandemic.
-The competition would have taken place from 26 September to 1 October 2022.
+The competition would have taken place in Dubai, United Arab Emirates from 26 September to 1 October.
 The league would have featured 8 teams.

-The champions would have qualified for the 2023 FIBA Intercontinental Cup.

 The competition has been cancelled due to COVID-19 pandemic.

 Qualification

 The league champions of the Chinese Basketball Association (CBA), Korean Basketball League (KBL), Philippine Basketball Association (PBA) and B.League qualify directly for the group stage.
 The four other teams would have qualified through the Sub-Zone Qualifiers.